 The excavation, which will expose the entire south wall of the Corl Building’s ground level, will allow us to provide outside access to all rooms on that floor.
 A terrace or balcony along the south face of the building’s first floor will provide outside access to those classrooms.
 Modifications to the building will qualify it to be rated a one-hour fire protected structure.
 These changes will make all classrooms on the first and ground floors usable by preschool children.
 The classrooms on the top floor cannot be used by preschool children as there is no way to provide direct outside access.

 Having two floors of the Corl Building usable for preschoolers means the weekday preschool program can be expanded to include children on the waiting list and/or the Mothers Morning Out program can be reinstated.
-An after school program and a proposed 12 week summer program for elementary children will also be possible.
+An after-school program and a proposed 12-week summer program for elementary school children will also be possible.

 A free-standing, fully accredited day care center is the long range dream of the Child Care Task Force and one that is shared by many within our congregation Such a center would require an off-site location and could not be included with this campaign.
 However, the lower level of the Fellowship Hall building will feature three new preschool classrooms built to comply with all current building codes and with access to the new kitchen.
 These rooms could be used for full child day care if it is decided that pursuing such a program on a limited scale would be feasible.
 These rooms could also be used for more preschool expansion and could serve as child care rooms for functions in the Fellowship Hall.